-These Easy Apple Raspberry Muffins are light and moist with a delicious sweet-tart combination of apples and raspberries.
+These Easy Apple and Raspberry Muffins are light and moist with a delicious sweet-tart combination of apples and raspberries.

 Serve them at a weekend brunch or as an afternoon snack.